LESSONS FROM THE ART STUDIO

 I teach leadership courses in two different graduate colleges for the same university.
 Different students, same classroom.
 The classroom consists of a podium, tables with chairs and a white board.
 The rooms are designed for teachers to stand and students to sit.

 However, the classroom in which my colleague teaches art is quite different.
 In her art studio she often does not stand and students don’t sit.
-The simple structure of the classroom leads to a different mode of learning.
+The simple reversal of classroom roles leads to a different mode of learning.
 Students in the art classroom poke around, observing the work of their fellow students.
-They ask questions, exchange insights, and offer praise or constructive critiques.
-Mistakes are not seen as failures.
-Rather, the art student returns to the canvas to try again.
+They ask questions, share stories, exchange insights, and offer praise or constructive critiques.

 I’ve learned some powerful lessons from studying learning in the art studio.
 Two, of them in particular have reshaped the way I approach leadership development.